We run down how to care for a variegated alocasia…

 Feed your variegated alocasia a balanced fertilizer every month in spring and summer.
 Make sure the first time you feed them you dilute the feed well in case of burn.

 A rich well draining potting compost is best.
 If you use a standard potting mix, then add about 20% perlite for drainage.
+For more on which soil to buy or how to make your own see our guide: Alocasia Soil.

 When To Repot